 Discovering the pleasure of Shakespeare’s Measure for Measure

-Professor Cedric Watts examines one of the Bard’s most accessible and, in hindsight, contemporary plays.
+Professor Cedric Watts examines one of Shakespeare’s most accessible and, in hindsight, contemporary plays.

 I first read Measure for Measure a long time ago: March 1955, in my last year at school.
 Reading Shakespeare’s earlier comedies had sometimes been a chore; reading this one was a pleasure.
 (I read and noted it on a Saturday morning and afternoon; after which I spent the evening with a pretty and voluptuous girlfriend.)